 After selecting an 'endpoint' and specifying some details like your project and database instance, you can immediately see (theoretical) results of what the live API can do.
-This is very useful, but I'm afraid this is where things get dark.
+This is very useful for exploring what a service API might have to offer before purchasing it entirely!

-You may have noticed a lot of similar words or phrases popping up in these endpoints.
-Words such as "admin" and "list", while lacking phrases such as "show me my god damn data".
+As we scroll through the endpoints for Cloud SQL, we'll notice a few words popping up over and over, such as "admin" and "list", while lacking phrases such as "show me my god damn data".
 Google's Cloud SQL API is NOT, in fact, an API to interact with your data, but rather an admin API which enables you to do things probably better suited for, you know, admin consoles.

 There's really not much to say to sum this all up: SQL databases are SQL databases, and chances are whichever one you choose will serve you well.
 If your circumstances happen to make Google's Cloud SQL an option, you're getting a high-end database option that will treat you well.